tdwg/bdq/tg2/_build_review/templates/tutorial/tutorial-header.md

 These summary counts are useful in `Quality Control` because they quickly show the *prevalence* of a specific quality issue (here: missing spatial footprints), and they support prioritization and tracking of improvements over time (for example, comparing a baseline run to a run after a targeted data cleanup or a mapping fix).
 Values like percentages would be computed outside the Framework (unless you define separate Measures for them).

+Depending on how your Test suite is designed, `MultiRecord` `Measures` that count `Validations` with `Response.status=INTERNAL_PREREQUISITES_NOT_MET` may be less informative than counts of `COMPLIANT` and `NOT_COMPLIANT` results from other (e.g. `NotEmpty`, `Standard`, or `InRange`) `Validations` because missing, incorrectly formatted, or uninterpretable values may be directly identified by those other `Validations` Tests.
+Thus, separate counts of missing prerequisites may be less actionable than counts of compliance or non-compliance, depending on the design of a Test suite.

-If a test suite is well designed, `MultiRecord` `Measures` that count `Validations` with `Response.status=INTERNAL_PREREQUISITES_NOT_MET` are likely less helpful from overlaps with `COMPLIANT` and `NOT_COMPLIANT`results from other `Validations` that test for empty and incorrectly formatted values.
-A `MultiRecord` `Measure` that counts records where `Response.status=EXTERNAL_PREREQUISITES_NOT_MET` may be informative in some workflow settings to identify cases where tests may need to be run again later due to some problem connecting to some external source authority.
+A `MultiRecord` `Measure` that counts records where `Response.status=EXTERNAL_PREREQUISITES_NOT_MET` may be informative in some workflow settings to identify cases where Tests may need to be run again later due to some problem connecting to some external source authority at run time.

+**`Use Case` and `Policy` design note**: In practice, the utility of counting  INTERNAL_PREREQUISITES_NOT_MET outcomes depends on how your specification (`Expected Response`) clauses are written across a suite of tests.
+Suites that include explicit prerequisite checks (e.g., “INTERNAL_PREREQUISITES_NOT_MET if dwc:month is bdq:Empty”) will surface more of these statuses, while suites that instead express missingness and non-interpretability as direct NOT_COMPLIANT outcomes in focused Validation Tests (e.g., separate ...\_NOTEMPTY and ...\_STANDARD Tests) will enable clearly identifying those cases in more actionable compliance/non-compliance counts.
+Again, iterate in `Use Case` and Test design.

 #### 8.1.5 Practical note: summary values vs. details

 `MultiRecord` `Measures` are intentionally constrained to produce a single value in `Response.result`.
 If you need more detail than one number (for example, mean and standard deviation), implementations may place additional structured detail in `Response.qualifier` (as an extension point), while keeping `Response.result` to a single number as required for the BDQ `Measure` outputs, but your preference should be to define additional `MultiRecord` `Measures` if you need multiple summary values, rather than overloading a single `Measure`, such as one `Measure` that counts Response.status `INTERNAL_PREREQUISITES_NOT_MET` and another that counts Response.result `NOT_COMPLIANT` outcomes.
 Separating these into separate `Measures` keeps each `Measure` focused and easier to interpret and allows for more flexible reporting and visualization of the results to answer particular `Quality Control` questions.

-In other words:
+In other words for a `Measure`:

+- `Response.status` answers “was the metric calculated?”
 - `Response.result` answers “what is the one metric?”
 - `Response.qualifier` (optional) can answer “what else helps interpret that metric?”